Ford Duratec V6 engine: 3.0 L

 Ford's DOHC V6, marketed as the Duratec 30, was introduced in 1996 as a replacement for the 3.8 L Essex engine used in the Ford Taurus and Mercury Sable.
-With 2967 cc of displacement and produces between 200 hp and 240 hp it was essentially a variant of the Duratec 25, bored to 88.9 mm.
+The 3.0L with its 2967 cc of displacement and produces between 200 hp and 240 hp it was essentially a variant of the Duratec 25, bored to 88.9 mm.
 Manufactured at Ford's Cleveland Engine #2 plant, a slightly modified version for the Ford Five Hundred entered production at the Cleveland Engine #1 plant in 2004.

 Using an aluminum engine block and aluminum DOHC cylinder heads, the cylinders are lined with cast iron.
 It uses sequential fuel injection, has 4 valves per cylinder and features fracture-split forged powder metal connecting rods and an assembled cast aluminum intake manifold.

-The 2967 cc, 226 hp V6 used in the Mondeo ST220 is called the Duratec ST. The 2967 cc, 204 hp V6 in the Mondeo Titanium is called the Duratec SE.
+The 3.0L, 226 hp V6 used in the Mondeo ST220 is called the Duratec ST. The 3.0L, 204 hp V6 in the Mondeo Titanium is called the Duratec SE.

 There are two key versions of the Duratec 30: